 Candidates for the McCloy Fellowships on Global Trends must:

 - Be a U.S. citizen residing in the United States or a German citizen residing in Germany;

-- Have a minimum of five years of relevant, full-time work experience;
+- Have a minimum of five years of relevant work experience;

 - Holds a bachelor’s degree (or equivalent);